|

 see the relevance for the next phase of life.”

-The LifeWay study identified several tangible ways parents and
+The LifeWay study identified several tangible ways parents and churches

-church once they leave high school.
+once they leave high school.
 There must be proven value in church

 attendance, relevant preaching, time investment in the young people’s